firesidefiction/firesidefiction.github.io/about.md

 ***

 ## Fair pay for everyone
 Fair pay is a big deal for us.
 We think creative people should be able to make a living from their work.
+This is one of our [core values](../values.html).

 Fireside pays 12.5 cents per word, well above the 5 or 6 cents currently considered to be the minimum professional rate.
-For illustrations, we pay $400.
+In fact, we pay better than almost every other [SFWA-qualifying market](http://www.sfwa.org/about/join-us/sfwa-membership-requirements/#short).
+For illustrations, we pay $400 for a full-color piece.

 [back to the top](#masthead)

 ***

-## Support Fireside
+## Supporting Fireside

 Running Fireside isn’t cheap.
-We’re working to wean ourselves from Kickstarter and to build up sustainable support.

-Most of our revenue goes to the fair pay for our writers and artists.
-The rest of our money goes to site maintenance and other administrative costs.
+Most of our revenue goes to pay for our writers and artists.
+The rest of our revenue goes to site maintenance and other administrative costs.

-If you’re been enjoying Fireside and like our mission of great storytelling and fair pay, please consider supporting us so we’re around for years to come.

-### Patreon
-Get ebooks along with patron-only extras.
+{% include call-to-action.html %}

-### One-Time Contribution
+## One-Time Contribution
-Want to throw some cash in our hat?
-You can, through Paypal.
+Don't want the commitment of backing every month, but still want to throw some cash in our hat?
+You can, through [Paypal](https://www.paypal.com/donate/?token=ZhQUzaJ5GdK4KKNeGAv0uTRKVqnxOufOgvi8nNC2JulhXAYKCCyxW7zApIbczFn09lk8eG).

 [back to the top](#masthead)